djangraw/MoodDrift/README.md

 - [CombineGbeConfirmResults.py](scripts/CombineGbeConfirmResults.py) to combine across computational model results for the confirmatory mobile app sub-cohorts, which were split apart to avoid memory errors.

 ### Analysis
-Produces all the figures, tables, and printed results reporeted in the paper.
+Produces all the figures, tables, and printed results reported in the paper.
 Run the following:
 - [ProduceAllResults.py](scripts/ProduceAllResults.py).
-All other scripts and functions in this folder will be called by this wrapper script.
+Most scripts and functions in the Analysis folder will be called by this wrapper script.
+- [TestControlHypotheses.py](scripts/TestControlHypotheses.py).
+Performs preregistered analyses on the follow-up "controls" dataset collected in 2021.

 ### Data Naming Conventions